gurmindersingh12/Python-Histogram-App/README.md

 ### Example Workflow

 1. Upload a `CSV file` with columns containing numeric data you want to visualize.
-2. Select Bar Chart as the plot type.
+2. Select `Bar Chart` as the plot type.
 3. Choose columns, customize the color and title, and define category ranges (e.g., 0-25%, 26-50%, etc.).
-4. Click Generate Plot to visualize.
+4. Click `Generate Plot` to visualize.
 5. Download the plot as a TIFF file if desired.

+### Troubleshooting

+1. Ensure your CSV file has numeric data in columns for histogram or bar chart generation.
+2. If the file upload doesn’t work, verify the file format and try again.

+### Contributing

+Feel free to submit issues or pull requests if you have suggestions for new features or enhancements.